Zilliqa/ZIP/zips/zip-2.md

 ## Motivation

 As more and more contracts are deployed on the Zilliqa blockchain, there becomes a need for a precise way to track inter-contract transitions and balance transfers in some cases (e.g., the rewardees and their corresponding reward amounts in the case of a bounty contract).
-Since a transaction sent to the blockchain only indicates which contract and what transition to be invoked, there is no apparent way to tell what exactly happened during the contract execution, which greatly inconveniences contract developers and users.
+Since a transaction sent to the blockchain only indicates which contract and what transition to be invoked, there is no apparent way to tell what exactly happened during the contract execution, which causes inconveniences to contract developers and users.

-Hence, this ZIP proposes a way for users to track all the information in a contract transaction by recording those internal transactions in the contract transaction's receipt.
+Hence, this ZIP proposes a way for users to track all the information in a contract transaction by recording all internal transactions in the contract transaction's receipt.

 ## Specification